nvfp/fast-pypi-release/_pages/index.md

 title: Home
 ---

+> ⚠️Deprecation notice: This repo has been sunset since August 30, 2023.
+Visit the next generation [at here](https://github.com/scapeville/action-PyCICD).

 # Fast PyPI release

 Create GitHub release and publish to PyPI altogether within a single commit push.